 Core and Windings of Three Phase Core Type Transformer

 We use concentric type windings in core type transformer.
 We place low voltage winding near to the core.
 However, to reduce leakage reactance, windings can be interlaced.
-Winding for core type depends on many factors like current rating, short circuit withstand capacity, limit of temperature rise, impedance, surge voltage, transport facilities, etc.
+Winding for core type depends on many factors like current rating, short circuit withstands capacity, the limit of temperature rise, impedance, surge voltage, transport facilities, etc.

 Types of Winding used for Core Type Transformer

-These windings are layered type and uses rectangular or round conductor shown in Fig.(a) and (b).
+These windings are layered type and uses a rectangular or round conductor shown in Fig.(a) and (b).
 The conductors are wound on flat sides shown in Fig.(c) and wound on the rib side in Fig.(d).

 Uses of Cylindrical Windings